kotolex/checking/README.md

 You can manage the test execution mode by passing a number of parameters to the @test decorator:

 **enabled** (bool) - if set to False, the test will be skipped, all other parameters are ignored.
-By default set to True.
+By default, set to True.

 **name** (str) - the name of the test.
-Is bound to the the decorated function name if not specified.
+Is bound to the decorated function name if not specified.

 **description** (str) - test description.
 If absent, the test function docstring is used.
 If both description and docstring are present, description takes precedence.